int128/kubelogin/system_test/README.md

-# kubelogin/acceptance_test
+# kubelogin/system_test

-This is an acceptance test for walkthrough of the OIDC initial setup and plugin behavior using a real Kubernetes cluster and OpenID Connect provider, running on [GitHub Actions](https://github.com/int128/kubelogin/actions?query=workflow%3Aacceptance-test).
+This is a system test for verifying the OIDC initial setup and plugin behavior using a real Kubernetes cluster and OIDC provider.

 It is intended to verify the following points: